irawoodring/162/objects/PITCHME.md

 Account irasAccount = new Account("Ira Woodring", 12938475, 32.75);
 Account billsAccount = new Account("Bill Gates", 1838495, 4392847223.12);
 ```
 ---
+In the code above we created (or instantiated) two objects of the same type.
+They each have the ability to store the same type of information.
+Though they are based on the same blueprint or class, they each have a unique name and can hold unique values.
+---
 Interestingly enough, a class can provide more than one constructor.
 This allows us to create objects in different ways to suit our needs.